Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Results

-This behavior is shown in Figure~\ref{fig:rho_tilde_f=R}, where we plot $\tilde{\rho}$ for different values of $\lambda$ when $g(r,t)=R(r,t)$: the upper plots correspond to the EoS expressed in terms of pressure gradients ($j=0$) while the bottom ones refer to the EoS expressed in terms of energy density gradients ($j=1$).
-The left plots of this figure are instead characterized by negative values of $\lambda$ while the right plots are characterized by positive values of $\lambda$.
+This behavior is shown explicitly in Figure~\ref{fig:rho_tilde_f=R}, where we plot $\tilde{\rho}$ for different values of $\lambda$ when $g(r,t)=R(r,t)$: the upper plots correspond to the EoS expressed in terms of pressure gradients ($j=0$) while the bottom ones refer to the EoS expressed in terms of energy density gradients ($j=1$).
+The left plots of this figure are characterized by negative values of $\lambda$ while the right plots are characterized by positive values of $\lambda$.

-Starting from $\lambda = 0$ when the fluid is isotropic, we observe for $\lambda<0$ an increase of the amplitude of the peak of the energy density perturbation and the profile sharpens more and more.
-This translates into a broadening of the peak of the compaction function, enhancing the formation of PBHs.
+Starting from $\lambda = 0$ when the fluid is isotropic, we observe for $\lambda<0$ an increase of the amplitude of the peak of the energy density perturbation and the central profile sharpens more and more, consistently with the increase of the pressure gradients in the center observed in the left panels of Figure~\ref{fig:rho_tilde_f=R}.
+This translates into a broadening of the peak of the compaction function, decreasing the value of $\delta_\mathrm{c}$ and enhancing in this way the formation of PBHs.

 This could be explained with simple physical arguments by the following reasoning: given the fact that the pressure/energy density gradient profile is mainly negative (see \App{app:The pressure and energy density gradient profiles}), from $p_\mathrm{r}-p_\mathrm{t}=-\lambda RD_\mathrm{r}\left( p_\mathrm{r}\rm{\;or\;} \rho \right)$, one has that $p_\mr<p_\mt$ and the radial pressure is reduced with respect to the tangential one.
-By consequence, one would expect to be easier for a cosmological perturbation to collapse along the radial direction with respect to the isotropic case and consequently the peak of the energy density perturbation to be larger compared to the case with $\lambda=0$.
+Because of this, one would expect it to be easier for a cosmological perturbation to collapse along the radial direction with respect to the isotropic case and consequently the peak of the energy density perturbation to be larger compared to the isotropic case with $\lambda=0$.

 On the other hand, when $\lambda>0$ we have $p_\mr>p_\mt$, giving a larger value of the radial component of the pressure compared to the isotropic case.
-This translate into a reduced amplitude of the peak of the energy density perturbations with respect to the isotropic one, which makes the collapse of cosmological perturbations into PBHs more difficult.
+In this case the pressure gradients are increased around $r_\mathrm{m}$ as shown in the right panels of Figure~\ref{fig:rho_tilde_f=R}.
+This translates into a reduced amplitude of the peak of the energy density perturbations with respect to the isotropic case, which makes the collapse of cosmological perturbations into PBHs more difficult, increasing consequently the value of $\delta_\mathrm{c}$.